 My work primarily utilizes qualitative methods, particularly thematic analysis and case study to analyze participant interviews and in-situ observations.
 I've used many theoretical frameworks to inform this work including Sense of Community [1], Concept Image [2], and Groundskeeping [3].
 As a self-proclaimed theory-lover, I'm always interested in learning and using new theoretical frameworks!

-In my recent work as a program evaluator, I've specialized in providing actionable insights to grant-funded education programs in upstate New York.
+In my recent work as a program evaluator in association with Brockport Research Institute, I've specialized in providing actionable insights to grant-funded education programs in upstate New York.
 My evaluation work combines qualitative and quantitative methods to provide detailed, insightful summaries of a program's efficacy to ensure the program is aligned with the needs of learners and educators.